-The Committee on Professional Integrity is charged with the review of all alleged violations of the Student Codes that are brought forth by the Associate Dean of Academic Affairs and Educational Innovation.
+The Committee on Professional Integrity is charged with the review of all alleged violations of the Student Codes that are brought forth by the Senior AD.
 The Committee is charged with determinations of responsibility for alleged violations of academic integrity or other professional standards, as well as sanctions for violations of academic integrity or other professional standards.